bramvandijk88/xenoseq/README.md

         -r/--read_suffix <STRING>       Read suffix for paired files in metadata (e.g. _R*.fq for using _R1.fq and _R2.fq)
         -l/--link                       After detecting unique contigs, attempt to link them to other reference samples.
         -t/--trace                      After detecting xenotypic contigs, trace them across all samples.

         -c/--cores <INT>                Number of threads to use in parallisable parts of the pipeline -o/--output <STRING>            Output directory to put all the data -L/--alignment_length           Minimal alignment length to link unique sequences to other reference samples.
         -P/--alignment_pid              Minimal percent identity to link unique sequences to other reference samples.
+	--l/--force_relink		(re)Link unique sequences to reference samples, even when this step is already performed.

 ```

 If you want to modify any of the options (e.g. filtering thresholds, quality trimming),